 - Chronic eye infections can be caused by a lack of vitamin A (retinol) in your diet.
 Liver is rich in retinol, and consuming a few ounces per week can easily prevent vitamin A deficiencies.

 - Frequent (viral or bacterial) infections are often triggered by a compromised immune system.
 Several of the minerals found in liver and other organs, such as heme-iron and selenium, are crucial for optimal immune function.
-Additionally, spleen has specific peptides (splenin, tuftsin and splenopentin) that are also critical for an optimally-functioning immune system.
+Additionally, spleen has specific peptides (splenin, tuftsin and splenopentin) that are critical for an optimally-functioning immune system.

 - Hormonal imbalances, such as thyroid issues, are also often caused by a lack of vitamins or minerals in the diet.
 Consuming organ meat ensures that your body has all the nutrients it needs to make hormones and maintain adequate hormone levels.